chef/chef-foundation/README.md

 ```

 # Contribute
-Please checkout the [contribute](https://github.com/chef/chef-foundation/blob/main/CONTRIBUTING.md) how how to add your PR and get your changes merged.
+Please checkout the [contribute](https://github.com/chef/chef-foundation/blob/main/CONTRIBUTING.md) page on how how to add your PR and get your changes merged.

 ## License